coditerate/eedi-improve/README.md

 ## swagger
 - Swagger UI loads up when this solution is fired up, and it provides access to the full documentation of this API solution.
-- Its "Try It Out" feature allows you to call this API, without the need for another tool - although, I did use Postman to test the functionality.
+- Its "Try It Out" feature allows you to call this API, without the need for another tool - although, I did use Postman for the most part, to test the functionality.
 </br></br>
   <p align="center"><img width=500px src="images/swagger-ui.jpg"></p>